RIFLES PART 3:

 1927 - 1944

-Finnish use: Over 100,000 of these rifles were captured and used by Finnish troops during WW2.
+Finnish use: Over 100,000 of these rifles were captured and used by Finnish troops during World War.
+Few thousand M/91-30 rifles were built with Finnish barrels in 1943 - 1944.

-Izhevsk and Tula gun arsenals were main manufacturers of these rifles, their production grow until in late 1930's yearly production reached about 1.3 million/year.
+As noted Izhevsk and Tula gun arsenals were main manufacturers of these rifles, their production grow until in late 1930's yearly production reached about 1.3 million/year.
 The Soviets manufactured over 4.2 million rifles M/91-30 by early 1940.
-During WW2 production numbers kept growing and in year 1942 alone over 3 million were made, after this production started to decrease as resources were transferred to submachinegun production.
-Introduction of carbine M/44 as general issue weapon of Soviet Red Army in January of 1944 was beginning of an end to rifle M/91-30 production - carbine M/44 replaced it in production.
+In addition of manufacturing of new rifles the Soviets also modified most of their existing dragoon rifles M/91 into M/91-30 rifles.
+During World War 2 production of M/91-30 kept growing and in year 1942 alone over 3 million rifles were manufactured, after this production started to decline - probably at least partly due to some resources being transferred to submachinegun production.
+Introduction of carbine M/44 as general issue weapon of Soviet Red Army in January of 1944 was beginning of an end for manufacturing of M/91-30 - carbine M/44 replaced it in production.
 Total production of Soviet M/91-30 rifles is been estimated around 13 million.
 Generally speaking M/91-30 rifles made during World War 2 were not as well made as the ones made before the war.
 During Spanish Civil War Soviet Union delivered large number of these rifles to Republican Spain.
-The Germans captured large amount of M/91-30 rifle during World War 2 and called them "Gewehr 254 (r)."
+The Germans captured large amount of M/91-30 rifle during World War 2 and called it "Gewehr 254 (r)."
+During World War 2 German military issued these captured rifles to its garrison units, Ostlegione (volunteer units created from soldiers of Soviet origin), other Hiwi (hiflwillige) volunteer units and Volksturm.

-Finnish military captured large amount of Soviet weaponry during Winter War.
-Captured weapons included 28,303 rifles M/91-30 in Finnish inventories by June of 1940.
-Also damaged M/91-30 rifles were captured by thousands, these were not included into inventories until they were repaired.
-The most heavily damaged rifles were cannibalised for parts that were used assembling M/91 and M/39 rifles.
-During early phase of Continuation War the amount of captured weaponry was even larger and Soviet M91-30 become one of the main rifle types used by Finnish troops.
-The basic structure of M/91-30 was very similar to old M/91, so same parts could mostly be used.
-Around July-August 1944 Finland also bought 55,722 Soviet rifles (most of them M/91-30) from Germany, most of them were in poor shape, so they were used as parts.
+Finnish military captured several divisions worth of Soviet weapons during Winter War.
+Due to both Finnish and Soviet military using 7.62 mm x 54R as their standard ammunition for rifles and machine guns, captured Soviet rifles, light machineguns and medium machineguns could be easily taken to Finnish use.
+According Finnish inventory listing from June of 1940 by that time 28,303 rifles M/91-30 had been taken to use of Finnish military.
+In addition thousands of damaged M/91-30 rifles had been captured, but not included into inventory until they had been repaired.
+The most heavily damaged rifles were cannibalised for parts that were typically used assembling M/91 and M/39 rifles.
+During early phase of Continuation War the total number of captured weapons was even larger and Soviet M/91-30 rifle become one of the main rifle types used by Finnish troops.
+The basic structure of M/91-30 was very similar to other Mosin-Nagant rifles, so same parts could be used in certain extent.
+Around July-August 1944 Finland also bought 56,722 Soviet rifles (grand majority of them M/91-30) from Germany, but most of them were in such a poor shape, that they were used as parts for manufacturing new rifles instead of being issued.

 7,62 mm Carbines M/38 and M/44: